jhwatrous/jhwatrous.github.io/books-and-courses.md

 ### Archival material

-This course is based in part on a course I taught at the University of Calgary many years ago.
+This course is partially based on a course I taught at the University of Calgary many years ago.
 I strongly recommend the written material linked above over the notes for this course, but if you're looking for these course notes specifically they are available here as a single document (139 pages). [[pdf]({{ '/QC-notes.pdf' | relative_url }})]

 {% endcapture %}